Brown Corpus: Sample distribution

 The Corpus consists of 500 samples, distributed across 15 genres in rough proportion to the amount published in 1961 in each of those genres.
 All works sampled were published in 1961; as far as could be determined they were first published then, and were written by native speakers of American English.

+Verses and dramas were rejected on account of their presenting different problems for linguistics research compared to standard prose, but short verse passages quoted in prose samples were kept.

 Each sample began at a random sentence-boundary in the article or other unit chosen, and continued up to the first sentence boundary after 2,000 words.
 In a very few cases miscounts led to samples being just under 2,000 words.

+The text was mostly sampled from the Brown University Library and the Providence Athenaeum.
+For the daily press, the list of American newspapers of which the New York Public Library keeps microfilms files was used, and The Providence Journal.
+Some periodical materials in the categories Skills and Hobbies and Popular Lore were somewhat arbitrarily chosen from "the contents of one of the largest second-hand magazine stores in New York City".

 The original data entry was done on upper-case only keypunch machines; capitals were indicated by a preceding asterisk, and various special items such as formulae also had special codes.

 The corpus originally (1961) contained 1,014,312 words sampled from 15 text categories: